briyantbf/Shortest-Path-Project/README.md

 GraphNode Class: Represents intersections in the city, with attributes and methods to navigate and track distances, directions, and neighbors (north, south, east, west).

 Min-Priority Queue Class: A heap-based data structure for managing nodes with priorities, supporting operations like insertion, deletion, and rebalancing.

 HashMap Class: Implements a mapping of graph nodes to their heap indices, enabling quick lookup and priority management.
-Entry Class

-Stores key-value pairs (graph nodes and their heap indices) for the HashMap.
+Entry Class: Stores key-value pairs (graph nodes and their heap indices) for the HashMap.
-Graph Search Algorithm

-Implements Dijkstra’s Algorithm in FindMinPath.java to calculate the shortest path and write the route to answer.txt.
+Graph Search Algorithm: Implements Dijkstra’s Algorithm in FindMinPath.java to calculate the shortest path and write the route to answer.txt.

 Key Functionalities
 GraphNode Class

 Methods for neighbor navigation: hasNorth(), getNorth(), and similar for other directions.